idea-statica/iom-examples/rcs/rcs-column.md

 ## Reinforced cross-sections

 After defining the concrete cross-section, reinforcement is set into this one.
-The reinforced section is defined in this way and referenced the concrete cross-section.
+The reinforced section is defined in this way and it is referenced to the concrete cross-section.

 ```csharp
 A list of all reinforced cross-sections in project.